Mageean Cup

 The Mageean Cup is awarded annually to the winners of the Ulster Colleges' Senior Hurling Championship.
-This iconic trophy was presented to Ulster Colleges in 1963 by the staff and students of Dromantine College, Newry in memory of Most Reverend Daniel Mageean, Bishop of Down and Connor (1929 – 1962).
+Thetrophy was presented to Ulster Colleges in 1963 by the staff and students of Dromantine College, Newry in memory of Most Reverend Daniel Mageean, Bishop of Down and Connor (1929 – 1962).

 St Mary's CBGS Belfast are the cup specialists with 28 titles.
 The cup has spent most of its time in the Belfast school with only St Patricks Maghera challenging their dominance.